Courtess History, Family Crest & Coats of Arms

-England in the enormous movement of people that followed the Norman Conquest of 1066.
-It comes from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]
+The name Courtess was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
+It comes from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Courtess family

 The surname Courtess was first found in Warwickshire where the name first appeared as a forename as in Curteis de Capella who was listed in the Pipe Rolls for 1130.
 By 1200, the Curia Regis Rolls listed Curteis de Catebr in Cambridgeshire and in Bedfordshire, Richard Curteis was found in the Pipe Rolls for 1166.
 The name was scattered throughout Britain since early times as Robert le Curteis was found in the Pipe Rolls for Devon in 1168 and Ralph le Curtoys was listed in the Pipe Rolls for Lincolnshire in 1230.
 Up in Yorkshire, John le Korteys was listed at Kirkstall in 1238 and in Sussex, John Corties was found in the Subsidy Rolls of 1327.

 The Hundredorum Rolls of 1273 lists: William le Curteis in Cambridgeshire; Walter Curteys in Oxfordshire; Osbert le Curteys in Essex; Henry Corteys in Devon; and Richard le Corteys in Oxfordshire.
 Over one hundred years later, the Yorkshire Poll Tax Rolls of 1379 lists Adam Curtase and Johannes Cartas.